 Configuring Route Definitions

-.
-We use this array to encapsulate all of the configuration for our different routes, namely the path and the component.
+We use this array to encapsulate the configurations for our different routes, namely the path and the component.

 // src/app.routes.ts